ZechenLiu001/260-final-project/README.md

 4. A Shiny app spatial data to detect potential hotspots of counties and aid finding the counties impacted heavily by COVID-19, and serveas an efficient tool to visualize the data anaylsises.

 Instruction:
-1. Look at Rmd and html filt `Final report.Rmd`, `Final-report.html`
+1. Look at Rmd and html filt `Final-report.Rmd`, `Final-report.html`
 2. Run our Shiny app `app.R`

 Data Files: